The purpose of these grants is to support the attendance of Genetics Society “junior scientist” members at conferences

 The scheme has two main streams: (A) to support attendance at meetings organised directly by the Genetics Society or sponsored by the Society as a Sectional Interest Group; and (B) to support attendance at non-Genetics Society meetings.

 - Scheme (A) is open to undergraduate, Masters and PhD students and to postdoctoral scientists within three years of their PhD viva.
-Scheme (B) is open to PhD students and postdoctoral scientists within three years of their PhD viva (but not to undergraduate or Masters students).
+Scheme (B) is open to PhD students and postdoctoral scientists within three years of their PhD viva (but not undergraduate or Masters students).
 (Scientists who obtained their PhD more than three years ago are not eligible for these schemes.)